dmi3y/retoaster/docs/README.md

         message: "Had a very shiny nose",
         type: "note",
         timeout: 5000, // this note toast will close itself after 5s,
-        closeIcon: false // and no user forced close button },
+        closeIcon: false // and no user close button },
     {
         id: 3,